 Disclaimer: This post contains affiliate links from which we may make commission from.
 As always, we only recommend places and products we love!

 Things to Do in Bentonville, Arkansas – A Complete Travel and Dining Guide

 To most people who don’t live in or near Arkansas, Bentonville is a city that might not be on your radar.
 Which is somewhat funny because Bentonville is actually where the headquarters of Walmart is!
 However, upon arriving in Bentonville you’ll find no skyscrapers or even signs of big city life.
 Instead, you’ll find a collection of small cities and towns that make up the Northwest Arkansas corridor.

-But before you write off a trip to Bentonville or even Arkansas, let me also say that despite being a smaller area, it is booming with growth and tons of things to do that you’d expect to find in bigger cities.
+Before you write off a trip to Bentonville or even Arkansas, let me also say that despite being a smaller area, it is booming with growth and tons of things to do that you’d expect to find in bigger cities.
 It’s just one of the reasons that this area of Arkansas is so special.
 In this guide, we’re introducing you to our favorite things to do in Bentonville, exceptional local restaurants in Bentonville, and other travel tips for Northwest Arkansas!

 Where is Bentonville, Arkansas?